noelmaurice/py_django_genesis_server/doc/variant_project_api.md

 ## DO QUERIES TO THE variant_project SERVER

->This API allows to do request to the variant_project server.
+>This API allows to do requests to the variant_project server thanks a simple python script and without know the server structure.
 >
->First to all, the python library must be imported in the python environment with the pip install <library name> command.
+>First to all, the python library must be imported in the python environment with the **pip install library_name** command.
 >
 >Then, a simple python script is enough to query the variant project server.
 >
->A implementation example script for doing requests to the server is availlable below:
+>A implementation example script for doing requests to the server is available below.

-### SOURCE CODE
+### SOURCE CODE EXAMPLE

+**CAUTION: This example does not present all the possibilities of the API**

 ```py
 import json